centminmod/centminmod-redis/README.md

     Error: TCP port 6579 in use, try another port

-Optionally, you can enable auto sentinel setup which is tied to the redis master instance on `STARTPORT` by enabling `SENTINEL_SETUP='y'` prior to running replication command.
+Optionally, you can enable auto [redis sentinel](https://redis.io/topics/sentinel) setup which is tied to the redis master instance on `STARTPORT` by enabling `SENTINEL_SETUP='y'` prior to running replication command.

 Example would create